 How to customize the invitations:

-Step 2: Go to www.picmonkey.com and click “edit” and select the (front) frozen invitation template that you just downloaded.
+Step 2: Go to www.canva.com and click “Create a Design”.
+Select “edit photo” from the menu and then select the (front) frozen invitation template that you just downloaded.

-PicMonkey is a photo editing tool that I use all the time to make quick edits to photos and add text to pictures.
-There is a free version, which is great with lots of font options.
-There is also a paid option that will allow you to use any font that you have on your computer as well as some extra options in editing.
+Canva is a photo editing tool that I use all the time to make quick edits to photos and add text to pictures.
+There is a free version which is great with lots of font options.
+There is also a paid version for users who need frequent and professional graphic designing with robust font and design capabilities.

-Step 3: Now you are ready to add text, so click the “Tt” icon on the left.
+Step 3: Now you are ready to add text, so click the “T” icon on the left.

-A few things to point out in case this is your first time using PicMonkey.
+A few things to point out in case this is your first time using Canva.

-- You can change the location of the text by dragging it into place.
+- Change the location of the text by dragging it into place.

-- You can change the size of the text by dragging the corners of the text box in and out.
+- Change the size of the text by dragging the corners of the text box in and out.

-- You can have different size text from one line to the next by starting a new text box for each (just click the “Tt” for each new text box.)
+- You can have different size text from one line to the next by starting a new text box for each (just click “T” from the menu for each new text box.)

-Once you are done, you can save your invitation back to your computer by clicking “save” at the top.
+Once you are done, save your invitation back to your computer by clicking “download” at the top right.
 If you want to keep the template on your computer you will need to name this finished invite something different.

-Step 6: (Optional) If you are making a 2 sided invitation, go back to PicMonkey’s homepage by clicking the “x” in the upper right corner and click “edit” again, but this time select the back side of the invitation and follow the same steps to add your text.
-Save it to your computer.
+Step 6: (Optional) If you are making a 2 sided invitation, go back to Canva’s homepage by clicking HOME in the upper left corner.
+Click “create a design” and “edit photo” again, but this time select the back side of the invitation.
+Follow steps 3-5 above to add text and save it to your computer.

 Printing your invitations: